-The Life Skills Education program supports academic achievement and an improved school culture by addressing goal-setting, conflict resolution, career-preparedness, effective communication, teamwork, giving and earning respect, and more.
+The Life Skills Education program is a 9 month in-class Social and Emotional Learning program that supports academic achievement and an improved school culture by addressing goal-setting, conflict resolution, career-preparedness, effective communication, teamwork, giving and earning respect, and more.

-Public school systems around the country are advocating Social and Emotional Learning (SEL) curriculums as an effective framework for improving school climate, mental health, discipline practices, and academic engagement.
+Public school systems around the country are advocating Social and Emotional Learning (SEL) curricula as an effective framework for improving school climate, mental health, discipline practices, and academic engagement.
 We believe students in Alabama deserve the same investment.
-Wont you join us?
+Won't you join us?